SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Theoretical Motivation

-Although prior approaches~\citep{mixln,hybridnorm} attempt to reconcile Pre-Norm and Post-Norm, our empirical observations (Table~\ref{tab:main_results}) suggest that they generally fail to escape the trade-off between stability and performance.
-We argue that this is not merely an implementation issue, but a fundamental structural incompatibility rooted in the geometry of the residual path.
-The core conflict lies in the treatment of the main signal path:
+Although prior approaches~\cite{mixln,hybridnorm,spannorm} attempt to combine the benefits of Pre-Norm and Post-Norm, our empirical observations in Table~\ref{tab:main_results} suggest that they often remain constrained by the trade-off between stability and performance.
+We argue that this limitation is not merely an implementation detail, but reflects a structural tension between the two paradigms.

-\paragraph{The Dilution Problem (Pre-Norm)} By maintaining a clean identity path, Pre-Norm ensures stable gradient propagation.
+\paragraph{The Dilution Problem in Pre-Norm.} By maintaining a clean identity path, Pre-Norm supports stable gradient propagation.
 However, this comes at the cost of unbounded magnitude growth.
-As illustrated in Figure~\ref{fig:hidden-magnitude}, while the input to the residual block is structurally constrained to a constant level, the hidden state magnitude exhibits near-exponential growth.
+As illustrated in Figure~\ref{fig:hidden-magnitude}, while the input to the residual block is constrained to a constant level, the hidden state magnitude exhibits near-exponential growth.
 This growing disparity creates a severe optimization burden: to maintain a meaningful relative contribution against the massive main path, deeper layers are compelled to learn increasingly large output magnitudes.
 The difficulty of learning such extreme scalings typically results in signal dilution, severely limiting the model's effective depth.

-\paragraph{The Distortion Problem (Post-Norm)} By enforcing explicit normalization, Post-Norm maintains unit-scale hidden state magnitudes across layers.
-However, this imposes repeated scale contractions on the main path.
-Since residual addition inherently expands the signal, the normalization layer must aggressively shrink the representation back to a fixed scale at each step.
-This process inherently destroys scale information and distorts gradient geometry, leading to compounding instability.
+\paragraph{The Distortion Problem in Post-Norm.} By periodically bounding hidden state magnitudes, Post-Norm aims to unlock higher layer utilization.
+However, this scale control comes at the cost of repeated shrinkage.
+After each residual addition, the accumulated representation is rescaled back to a fixed range, which can distort the signal.
+These repeated rescalings introduce normalization Jacobians along the gradient path, making optimization more sensitive and often less stable.

-Existing hybrid methods typically oscillate between these two extremes by alternating blocks without resolving the underlying algebraic conflict: it is mathematically impossible to preserve the strict identity path essential for gradient propagation while simultaneously enforcing the bounded constraints required for representation efficiency \textit{within a shared main path}.
-This necessitates structural decoupling rather than a straightforward combination.
+Existing hybrid methods partially alleviate this tension by assigning Pre-Norm and Post-Norm behaviors to different layers or submodules.
+However, because all updates are still accumulated along a single shared main path, the same representation must simultaneously support two conflicting roles: preserving an unnormalized identity-gradient route for stable optimization, and applying repeated normalization to control residual-state magnitudes.
+These two requirements are difficult to satisfy within one stream.
+Therefore, rather than directly mixing Pre-Norm and Post-Norm operations inside a single residual path, we are motivated to structurally decouple their roles into separate but coupled streams.